intelligence38000/android-docs/src/pages/vision/overview/index.md

 - HTC U11, U11+ // U12, U12+
 - OnePlus 5 // 6

-You can also check more details at [Vison SDK FAQ](https://vision.mapbox.com/faq).
+You can also check more details at [Vision SDK FAQ](https://vision.mapbox.com/faq).

-In addition to software and hardware requirements, use of the Vision SDK requires that the device is pointed with a view of the road.
-We strongly recommend using a dashboard or windshield mount to keep your phone oriented correctly while you drive.
-We have tested a few options and have seen positive results with two mounts ([option 1](https://www.amazon.com/gp/product/B06ZZWYQF7/) and [option 2](https://www.amazon.com/Getron-Windshield-Dashboard-Universal-Smartphones/dp/B00XJE2YHQ/)).
+Besides software and hardware requirements, use of the Vision SDK requires that the device is pointed with a view of the road.
+Use a dashboard or windshield mount to keep your phone oriented correctly while you drive, such as [Car Phone Mount Windshield](https://www.amazon.com/gp/product/B06ZZWYQF7/) and [Car Mount Holder](https://www.amazon.com/Getron-Windshield-Dashboard-Universal-Smartphones/dp/B00XJE2YHQ/).

 ## Installation and setup

 ### SDK installation

-**The Vision SDK is currently in limited public beta.
+**The Vision SDK is in limited public beta.
 Contact our team to [request access](https://www.mapbox.com/vision) and receive installation instructions.**

 ### Device setup

-In addition to installing the framework, you will need to set up the device in the vehicle.
+Besides installing the framework, you will need to set up the device in the vehicle.
 Some things to consider when choosing and setting up a mount:

 - Generally, shorter length mounts will vibrate less.
 Mounting to your windshield or to the dashboard itself are both options.
-- The Vision SDK will do best with detections when the phone is near or behind where your rearview mirror is.
-However, note that your local jurisdiction may have limits on where mounts may be placed.
+- Place the phone near or behind where your rearview mirror.
+Note that your local jurisdiction may have limits on where mounts may be placed.
 - Make sure the phone’s camera view is unobstructed (you will be able to tell with any of the video screens open).

 ## Conditions